ece362-purdue/proton-labs/lab2-interrupts/README.md

 > [!NOTE]
 > This step is just to prepare for lab 3.
 You don't have to do anything with the 7-segment display card for lab 2.
-> If you already soldered the pin headers on, you can skip this step.
+> If you already soldered the pin headers on or it already came soldered on, you can skip this step.

 If you haven't already, solder pin headers onto your 7-segment display card.
-You can use the same technique as you did for the Proton board in lab 0.
+You can use the same technique as you did for the keypad in lab 0.
 Make sure to use the single-sided pin headers, with the long end going into your breadboard.

 ![soldering-7seg](images/soldering.png)